gt-tinker/qwerty/docs/examples.md

   much a quantum function tilts a state.
 This a crucial ingredient for some formulations of Shor's factoring algorihtm.
 Based on Section 5.2 of Nielsen and Chuang.
+* `shor.py`: an implementation of [Shor's algorithm][10] with the classical portion written in Python and the quantum part written in Qwerty.
+  Currently set up to factor 15, because larger numbers cannot be simulated feasibly.
+Based on Sections 5.3.1-5.3.2 of Nielsen and Chuang
 * `abbrev/`: These are abbreviated examples originally from the QCE '25 paper but intended to be shown the Qwerty website.
 Unlike examples in the parent directory, these do not contain `argparse` command line argument handling,